michaeljclark/glyb/README.md

 #### Font Atlas Management

-glyb makes managing multiple font atlases with complete Unicode coverage simple by emitting draw lists containing image switch and update commands, so that any number of Unicode faces and glyphs can be used at one time.
+glyb manages multiple font atlases with complete Unicode coverage using a combination of pre-generated and runtime generated atlases, performing glyph lookups and rendering missing glyphs on-demand, with the emitted draw lists containing image switch and update commands, allowing for any number of Unicode faces and glyphs can be used at one time.

-glyb has online and offline font atlas glyph renderers using HarfBuzz and FreeType.
-Render time is less than one microsecond per glyph. glyb's font atlas uses an online 2D _**MAXRECTS-BSSF**_ derived bin packing algorithm, as outlined in _"A Thousand Ways to Pack the Bin - A Practical Approach to Two-Dimensional Rectangle Bin Packing, Jukka Jylänki_.
+glyb has online and offline font atlas glyph renderers using HarfBuzz and FreeType. glyb's font atlas uses an online 2D _**MAXRECTS-BSSF**_ derived bin packing algorithm, as outlined in _"A Thousand Ways to Pack the Bin - A Practical Approach to Two-Dimensional Rectangle Bin Packing, Jukka Jylänki_.

 #### Signed Distance Field Fonts